panter-dsd/tatuin/README.md

 - **Cross-provider Task Management:** Tatuin allows you to view and manage tasks across different task management platforms.
 - **Command-line Interface (CLI):** The project is designed using a text-based interface, making it accessible from the command line.
 - **Task Filters & Status Changes:** Easily filter and update your tasks' statuses as needed.
+- **Save and load UI state:** The user can save the current view's state (selected provider, selected project, used filters) and switch between states.

 ## Quick Start